| |

 comparative law, and the transition of the legal systems in China and Hong

-among the Top
+Kong.
+Ranked among the Top

-and more than 50 law review articles, including
+and more than 200 law

 A

-world and at events organized by the World Intellectual
+world.
+He has also spoken at events organized by the World Intellectual

-Property Organization (WIPO), the International
+Property Organization (WIPO), the World Trade Organization, the International

-Telecommunication Union (ITU), the U.N.
+Telecommunication Union, the U.N.
 Conference on

 Trade and Development (UNCTAD) and the U.N.
 Educational,

-Scientific and Cultural Organization (UNESCO) as well as the Chinese, Hong Kong, and U.S. governments.
-His lectures and presentations have spanned
+Scientific and Cultural Organization (UNESCO) as well as the Chinese,

-Australia, Belgium, Brazil, Canada,
+Austria, Barbados, Belgium, Brazil, Canada,

 Licensed to practice law in the State of New York and before the

-executive committee of the American
+committee, of the American

-Branch of the International Law Association and the editorial boards of
+Branch of the International Law Association since

 the